Is Upwork Good for Beginners? The Good and the Bad (Mostly Bad)

 With lots of 5-star reviews and a high Upwork job success score, you’ll have clients coming to you.

 So, don’t give up if this is really something you want to do.
-Bidding consistently and often is the key to getting more Upwork jobs.
+Bidding consistently and often is the key to getting your first job on Upwork and any after.

 You Need to Buy Lots of Connects